Naveen297/Frontend-Assignment/README.md

 Usage

 Once the app is running, you can generate a form by providing a JSON schema.
 The schema should be in the following format:

+you can copy the json object from pizza.json and employee.json to run the code.

 {
   "title": "Employee Registration",